 For the past 32 years, people have hated Hillary Clinton with a vengeance.
 Is it data and facts or opinion and gut feeling?
 Have we each done our own due diligence when it comes to research or do we just go along with reports in the media or opinions and baseless claims on the internet believing anything that lines up with our own biases?
 I admit I was surprised to recently learn Hillary’s never been convicted of anything.
 That’s a fact*.
 But she tends to be defensive and private so there’s an assumption that lack of transparency translates to being corrupt.
 Nevermind that the GOP candidate’s supporters don’t apply this rule to him when it comes to his taxes or the many irregularities in his business practices.

 I’m not saying Hillary’s never lied or stretched the truth.
-But according to PolitiFact* she’s the most honest of ALL the candidates running for President in both parties.
+But according to PolitiFact* she’s the most honest of ALL the candidates who ran for President in both parties this election season.
 Are we holding her to the same standard we hold other politicians to or is there a higher threshold?
 Many believe President Bush (#43) lied about WMDs—despite the lack of proof.
 Sound familiar?
 If you’re holding Hillary accountable for her husband’s extramarital escapades are you also holding Jackie O responsible for JFK’s?
 What about the support for former Speaker of the House, Dennis Hastert by his Senate colleagues after his sexual abuse conviction of minors?
 The very nature of what he did was evil based on the definition.
 The wives of many politicians (and church leaders) who have been caught in affairs have stood by their men.
 Not only are they not described as evil—there’s sympathy and forgiveness—but for Hillary there’s suspicion.

 I didn’t know Hillary’s long history of championing for kids and the underprivileged until the recent Democratic National Convention*.
 Apparently, I’m not the only one as I’ve heard any number of commentators, journalists, and talk show hosts state their surprise as well.
 We all know about the supposed lies and investigations, but how could we have missed this long, consistent history that goes back to her college days of diligently working on behalf of others?